Organizing objects in the Amazon S3 console by using folders

 photos/2017/example.jpg

-containing the folder2017
+that contains the folder2017

 .
 The folder2017

-will contain the objectexample.jpg
+contains the objectexample.jpg

 .

 You can have folders within folders, but not buckets within buckets.
 You can upload and copy objects directly into a folder.
-Folders can be created, deleted, and made public, but they cannot be renamed.
+Folders can be created, deleted, and made public, but they can't be renamed.
 Objects can be copied from one folder to another.

 Important